Emmanuel Arceneaux: New York Jets

-BC Lions (II)
+BC Lions (second stint)

-On May 16, 2013, Arceneaux's agent announced that Emmanuel Arceneaux would be returning to CFL within a week.
-The BC Lions, Toronto Argonauts and Edmonton Eskimos were all believed to have interest in the free-agent.
+On May 16, 2013, Arceneaux's agent announced that Arceneaux would be returning to CFL within a week.
+The Lions, Toronto Argonauts and Edmonton Eskimos were all believed to have interest in the free-agent.
 On May 21, 2013, it was officially announced that Arceneaux had signed with the Lions, with whom he had played two seasons with before going south to the NFL.
 The contract was reportedly a two-year, $280,000 deal.
 Arceneaux was fined an undisclosed amount by the CFL following a Week 4 touchdown celebration involving props.
 Arceneaux used the end-zone corner post and the football to mimic putting in golf.
 Arceneaux gained an increasingly prominent role in the Lions offense over the next three seasons, culminating in being named a CFL All-Star in 2015 after setting (then) career highs in receptions, yards and touchdowns.
 Following the 2015 CFL season Arceneaux was re-signed by the Lions through the 2017 CFL season.

 Arceneaux continued his stellar play in 2016 and 2017, catching at least 100 receptions in both seasons.
-On December 12, 2017 the Lions announced they had re-signed Arceneaux to a one-year deal through the 2018 season.
+On December 12, 2017, the Lions announced they had re-signed Arceneaux to a one-year deal through the 2018 season.
 Arceneaux suffered a torn ACL halfway through the season, at the time of the injury he was the Lions leading receiver in catches and yards.